Do you need moving insurance?

 - A moving company can choose to replace damaged items with ones of comparable value.
 Therefore, your household items will be replaced not with brand new ones but rather with an item of similar value.

 - Your mover can pay off for the damages.
 Keep in mind that this option only means that they will pay off the amount the is sufficient to repair your items.
 Not buy new ones.

 Additional coverage options

 Even though moving companies can’t sell you moving insurance, they can offer some additional coverage options.
-Expanded mover’s coverage may allow you an option to set an amount per pound for your belongings.
+Extended mover’s coverage may allow you an option to set an amount per pound for your belongings.
 Some moving companies also offer additional coverage.
 Called assessed value coverage.
-This option is quite similar to the expanded mover’s coverage.
-However, with an assesses value you can set the amount per value rather than weight.
+This option is quite similar to the extended mover’s coverage.
+However, with an assesses the value you can set the amount per value rather than weight.
 Therefore you will be able to protect valuable belongings that don’t weight much.

 Third party insurance

 In order to make sure your belongings stay safe and intact you can consider some additional options as homeowners policy and third-party insurance.
 A homeowners policy can cover only around 10% of the overall value of your items.
 However, even so, get more information from your insurance agent.
 One of the best long distance moving tips is to get relocation insurance from a local insurance agency.
 Therefore you can have a total loss coverage.
 This option can also protect you in a case of fire or water damage.

 Do you need moving insurance to protect your belongings?